yashmangineni/ganesh/README.md

-# Website
+# Vinayaka Chavitihi Festival Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
+This project is a website for the Bala Ganesh Youth Community celebrating the Vinayaka Chavitihi (Ganesh Chaturthi) festival at Housing Board Guntur (APHB Guntur).

 ## Development server